 Thoreau became very friendly with Ralph Waldo Emerson, and the influence of Emerson on Thoreau’s life was enormous.
 Emerson encouraged Thoreau, who kept a daily journal, to devote himself to writing.

-Emerson found Thoreau work, at times hiring him as the live-in handyman and gardener at his own home.
+Emerson found Thoreau employment, at times hiring him as the live-in handyman and gardener at his own home.
 And at times Thoreau worked in his family's pencil factory.

 In 1843, Emerson helped Thoreau obtain a teaching position on Staten Island, in New York City.
 The apparent plan was for Thoreau to be able to introduce himself to publishers and editors in the city.
-Thoreau was not comfortable with the city, and his time there did not spark his literary career.
+Thoreau was not comfortable with urban life, and his time there did not spark his literary career.
 He returned to Concord, which he seldom left for the rest of his life.

 From July 4, 1845 to September 1847, Thoreau lived in a small cabin on a plot of land owned by Emerson alongside Walden Pond near Concord.